iamvickyav/student-to-software-developer/README.md

 # Student To Software Developer - Bridge Course

-We all know Engineering students especially the ones studying in colleges located in non metros, has serious gap in preparing themselves for industry
+We all know students especially the ones studying in colleges located in non metros, have serious gap in preparing themselves for industry

 To address this gap, we are launching **Student to Software Developer** bridge course